SuperOffice/typescript-samples/README.md

 ## [mass-operations](./packages/mass-operations/)

 This sample-code inserts dummy-data into SuperOffice using the [mass-operations api](https://docs.superoffice.com/en/api/netserver/bulk-operations/mass-operations/index.html).
-It requires a valid SOTicket and SO-Apptoken to get access to use the DatabaseTable Agent.
+It requires a valid SOTicket and SO-Apptoken to get access to use the DatabaseTable Agent, togerher with a your api URL.

+For Online:

-For Online: To get a valid SOTicket you can use the included service [getSystemUserTicket](./services/systemuser/getSystemUserTicket.ts).
+1. To get a valid SOTicket you can use the included service [getSystemUserTicket](./services/systemuser/getSystemUserTicket.ts).
 The SO-AppToken is your application client_secret.
+2. You can always check your tenants status through the [state-url](https://docs.superoffice.com/en/developer-portal/best-practices/tenant-status/check-status.html)

 After inserting your valid SOTicket and SO-Apptoken into [mass-operations.ts](./packages/mass-operations/src/mass-operations.ts), you can go ahead and compile the project from root of this repo: